GP2X F-200

 Jan 2007

-The GP2X F-200 is a budget horizontal retro handheld from GamePark Holdings with a 3.5-inch 320×240 TFT screen and runs GNU/Linux based.
+The GP2X F-200 is a horizontal retro handheld from GamePark Holdings with a 3.5-inch 320×240 TFT screen and runs GNU/Linux based.
 It is best suited for Game Boy, NES, with support listed up to Genesis.

 Played on the GamePark Holdings GP2X F-200